-The gross remuneration as mentioned in the employment contract of offer letters are taken into account.
-Only gross amounts clearly mentioned and for example vacation allowance will be considered remuneration by the IND.
+The gross remuneration as mentioned in the employment contract or offer letter is taken into account.
+Only guaranteed gross income clearly agreed upon and for example vacation allowance will be considered remuneration by the IND.

 Four monthly income criteria:

-These income criteria do not apply for employees that will perform scientific research activities, or for medical doctors training to be specialists.
+These income criteria do not apply to employees that will perform scientific research activities, or to medical doctors training to be specialists.
 The income for these employees must equal minimum wages.

 - a declaration of good payment of wage tax and social security from the tax authorities;

 - an extract (not older than 30 days) from the Dutch chamber of commerce;